snigdhabhamidipati69/AQUA-RESQ/README.md

 Detection geolocation
 JSON-based detection output
 Streamlit mission dashboard
-Proposed / Future Hardware Implementation
+Proposed Future Hardware Implementation

-The following components are part of the proposed physical system and are not represented as fully deployed hardware in the current software proof-of-concept:
+The following components belong to the proposed physical system and are not represented as fully deployed hardware in the current software proof-of-concept:

 Physical UAV
-RGB + thermal payload
+RGB and thermal camera payload
 RTK positioning hardware
-Physical tethered underwater ROV
+Surface buoy
+Underwater ROV / UUV
 Underwater imaging sonar
 DVL / acoustic positioning
 Physical communication infrastructure
 Integrated aerial-underwater sensor fusion

-The repository therefore distinguishes between the current software prototype and the proposed future hardware system.
+The repository distinguishes between the current software prototype and the proposed future hardware system.

 Mission Concept

 The intended operational workflow is:

-DETECT
-   ↓
-LOCATE
-   ↓
-PRIORITIZE
-   ↓
-DISPATCH
-   ↓
-INVESTIGATE
-   ↓
-RESCUE
-   ↓
-CONTINUE MONITORING

-The UAV provides wide-area aerial reconnaissance.
+Detect potential survivors or hazards using aerial reconnaissance.
+Associate detected targets with their geographic locations.
+Prioritize targets using the available mission information.
+Provide target information to the rescue team through the mission dashboard.
+Deploy the underwater system when underwater investigation is required.

-When underwater information is required, a tethered ROV can be used for targeted underwater investigation.
+Use the surface buoy and ROV for targeted underwater reconnaissance.

-The mission dashboard provides a common interface for viewing detection and rescue information.
+Continue monitoring and update mission information as new detections become available.
+Safety and Deployment Considerations

+The current system is a simulation and software proof-of-concept.

+A real-world deployment would require:

+Hardware integration
+Sensor calibration
+Reliable communication links
+Autonomous navigation validation
+Fail-safe mechanisms
+Waterproofing and pressure protection for underwater components Field testing
+Regulatory compliance
+Human-supervised operational procedures

+The simulated UAV, camera, GPS position, and detected targets should not be interpreted as measurements from a physical aircraft or deployed rescue system.

 Disclaimer

 This repository contains a simulation and software proof-of-concept for the AQUA-RESQ concept.

-Simulation results should not be interpreted as validation of a real-world autonomous search-and-rescue system.

-Real deployment would require additional testing, hardware integration, communication validation, safety mechanisms, regulatory compliance, and field trials.
+The current implementation demonstrates the software perception and mission-dashboard pipeline in simulation.
+The proposed physical UAV, surface buoy, underwater ROV, and associated sensors require further engineering, integration, testing, and field validation before real-world deployment.

 References
 PX4 Autopilot